OER Collaborative Circle for Creative Change (C4ward)

 Leeward Community College

 For a fee, faculty and staff can sign up for training at LCC.
 You may wish to consider this option if the scheduling is perfect for you!
 Leeward CC accepts inter-departmental vouchers.
-The 2017 PRLS will have updated information for its May workshop .
+Check the 2018 PRLS website for updated information for its May workshop .

 Washington State is committed to OER across its entire public education system.
 Free, self-paced modules on learning OER are made available by Washington State Board for Community and Technical Colleges.

 British Columbia Campus is a province-wide initiative by British Columbia to adopt OER across all school systems.
 This is a P2PU archived course on adopting open textbooks.